Ipouyall/Omega-Regular-Stoch-Cert/README.md

 To execute a benchmark, You have two options:
 1. Using a python script
 2. Using the command line
+3. Using the provided Docker image (this option supports both methods above)

 ### Run the benchmarks using a python script